 What will my participation in the study involve?

 If you would like to take part in the study and meet the above criteria, you will need to complete a series of questionnaires and assessments at six timepoints over the next two years.
-This includes four in-person sessions at each timepoint, which will take place at the University of Otago Food Science Sensory Lab.
-Where possible, arrangements can be made to for women during pregnancy and breastfeeding if they are unable to attend lab sessions.
+Some of the assessments will be online, while some will be done in-person over four consecutive at the University of Otago Food Science Sensory Lab.
+In total, there will be 24 in-person sessions which will take 1-2 hours each.
+These assessments will take place approximately every 3 months.
+Where possible, arrangements can be made to for women affected by early pregnancy or breastfeeding if they are unable to attend lab sessions (i.e., postpone sessions or conduct assessment in-home).

 We have summarised the assessments and visits at each timepoint in the table below.